limit 2 discounted items per brand

 Q: What's the big deal with Raw Pet Food?

-A: Raw Pet Foods are basically whole, fresh foods formulated in such a way to deliver naturally-occurring vitamins, minerals, nutrients, enzymes and probiotics to your pet in way that is consistent with their biology.
+A: Raw Pet Foods are basically whole, fresh foods formulated in such a way to deliver naturally-occurring vitamins, minerals, nutrients, enzymes and probiotics (things you just can't get from dry/kibble or canned foods) to your pet in way that is consistent with their biology.

 One of the easiest ways to see the difference between Raw Pet Foods and regular dry and canned foods is to read the ingredient panel.
 In most dry and canned pet foods you will notice a very long list of ingredients that are difficult to pronounce and unidentifiable to the average pet parent.
 In higher-end dry and canned foods, most of these ingredients are synthetic supplements that need to be added back into the food because the natural vitamins and minerals from the ingredients were too damaged in the cooking process to be worth much to your pet.